voucherifyio/segmentio-initial-sync/README.md

 3. Run `npm start` to start the script execution.

+Note: If you wish to start the execution from specific offset (number of Segment profiles being processed), you can also run `npm start <offset>`, for example: `npm start 400`.

 ## How does it work?

-The application gets data from Segment.io using Profile API, then creates Voucherify customers and upserts them in bulk.
+The application gets data from Segment.io using Profile API, then creates Voucherify customers' objects and upserts them in bulk.
 You can specify the [limit](https://segment.com/docs/profiles/profile-api/#pagination) (`REQUEST_LIMIT`) in `.env` file (the default value for Segment request is 100).
 There's also another limit value, which indicates the number of traits downloaded for one customer (`TRAITS_LIMIT`) - default value is 20.
 In one request, it is possible to update a maximum of 100 records in Voucherify.

-First of all, the script gets a specified number of Segment Profiles (segment_ids array).
+First of all, the script gets a specified number of Segment Profiles (`segment_ids` array).
 Then it creates Voucherify customers' objects based on information retrieved from Profile API and upserts the specified number of customers in Voucherify.

 ## Error handling

 The main function `runImport()` from which other functions are called is responsible for catching errors.
 If the error occurs in any function, the error message coming from this function will appear in the console.

-If any error occurs, the prompt asks `Do you wish to resume the process from the offset: [offset]?
+If any error occurrs, the prompt asks `Do you wish to resume the process from the offset: [offset]?
 Type "yes" or "no": ` will be displayed in the console. after typing `yes`, the script should resume its operation from where the error occurred.

+If the error occurrs more than one time, the script execution stops and shows the offset information in the console.
+If you want to resume the script execution from the returned offset, you can run `npm start <returned_offset>`

 #### How fast does the script work?

-This script on average imports 100 customers in 4 seconds, which means that 100,000 customers will be imported in about 1 hour and 6 minutes and 1,000,000 customers in approximately 11 hours and 6 minutes.
+This script on average imports 100 customers in 4 seconds, which means that 100,000 customers will be imported in about 1 hour and 6 minutes.
+1,000,000 customers  will be imported in approximately 11 hours and 6 minutes.

 The script will consume 201 API calls to Segment per 100 users.

 ## Data validation

 - source_id: To create a `source_id` field in Voucherify the script expects, that the `userId` field exists in Segment.
 If not, the customer's `source_id` will be set to null.
 - birthdate: The birthdate passed to Voucherify should be in format ISO8601, which means that the only accepted format is `YYYY-MM-DD` or `YYYY-MM-DDTHH:mm:ss:sssZ`.
-If the passed birthdate string doesn't match the format, the `birthdate` field will be set to null.
+If the passed birthdate string doesn't match the format, the `birthdate` field will be set to null and the information about the user will be displayed in the console.